QinPR/QinPR.github.io/_projects/1_project.md

 category: Daily
 ---

 I enjoy watching the starry night when I am free.
-The belowing picture is when I and my freinds participate the China National Astronomy Olympiad (CNAO) in Hangzhou, China in 2018.
+The belowing picture is when I and my freinds participated the China National Astronomy Olympiad (CNAO) in Hangzhou, China in 2018.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">